Patrick Cramer

-Patrick Cramer (born 3 February 1969 in Stuttgart, West Germany) is a German chemist, structural biologist, and molecular systems biologist.
-In 2020, he was honoured to be an international member of the National Academy of Sciences.
+Patrick Cramer (born 3 February 1969) is a German chemist, structural biologist, and molecular systems biologist.
+In 2020, he was elected an international member of the National Academy of Sciences.
+He became president of the Max Planck Society in June 2023.

-Life
+Early life and education

 Cramer studied chemistry at the Universities of Stuttgart and Heidelberg (Germany) from 1989 until 1995.
 He completed a part of his studies as ERASMUS scholar at the University of Bristol in the UK.
 As a research student he also worked in the lab of Sir Alan Fersht in Cambridge, UK at the MRC Laboratory for Molecular Biology (LMB) site.
 In 1995 until 1998 he worked as a PhD student in laboratory of Christoph W. Müller at the European Molecular Biology Laboratory (EMBL) in Grenoble, France.
 He obtained his PhD in natural sciences (Dr. rer. nat.) from the University of Heidelberg in 1998.

+Career in research

+Stanford University, 1999–2001

 From 1999 until 2001 Cramer worked as postdoctoral researcher and fellow of the German Research Foundation (DFG) in the laboratory of the later Nobel Prize laureate Roger D. Kornberg at Stanford University, USA.

+LMU Munich, 2001–2013

-In 2001 Patrick Cramer returned to Germany, where he obtained a tenure-track professorship for biochemistry at the Gene Center of the University of Munich (Ludwig Maximilians University, LMU where he was later, in 2004, appointed full professor of biochemistry.
-Patrick Cramer headed the Gene Center of the University of Munich for 10 years, from 2004 until 2013.
+In 2001, Cramer returned to Germany, where he obtained a tenure-track professorship for biochemistry at the Gene Center of the Ludwig Maximilian University of Munich (LMU) where he was later, in 2004, appointed full professor of biochemistry.
+Patrick Cramer headed the LMU Gene Center for 10 years, from 2004 until 2013.
 He also served as Dean of the School of Chemistry and Pharmacy from 2007 to 2009, and as Director of the Department of Biochemistry from 2010 to 2013.
 Cramer also was a member of the University Research Board from 2007 to 2013 and speaker of the research network grant SFB464 of the German Research Council (DFG).

+Max Planck Institute for Biophysical Chemistry, 2014–2023

-On 1 January 2014 Patrick Cramer was appointed Director at the Max Planck Institute for Biophysical Chemistry in Göttingen, Germany.
+In 2014, Cramer was appointed Director at the Max Planck Institute for Biophysical Chemistry in Göttingen, Germany.

-From 2016 to 2022 he was a member of the Editorial Board for Cell.
+Max Planck Society, 2023–present

-In June 2023, he will become the president of the Max Planck Society.
+Since 22 June 2023, Cramer has been serving as president of the Max Planck Society.